tobimd/colorparse/docs/source/terminal.rst

 input files
 ***********

-There is the option to read formatted strings (which means that it has color codes) from files.
+There is the option to read and parse color codes from external files.
 Using either ``-i`` or ``--input-file`` flags, the proceeding arguments will be considered as the files to open.

-Even though this flag can be used before the ``string`` arguments (as it is an optional argument, it can be used practically anywhere), doing so will make the program think that anything that follows said flag, are files to look for, which may not be true if some of those values are actually ``string`` arguments.
-If a file doesn't exist, it will raise an error, so for this reason, it's recommended to add this flag at the end or after adding any ``string`` arguments.
+Even though this flag can be used before the ``string`` arguments (because it's an optional argument, it can be technically used anywhere), doing so will make the program think that anything that follows said flag, are files to look for, which may not be true if some of those values are actually ``string`` arguments.
+If a file doesn't exist, it will raise an error, so for this reason, it's recommended to add this flag at the end or after adding all ``string`` arguments.

 .. _help-message: